argriffing/repro-galtier-2004/README.md

 # Data pre-processing

+## 1) Extraction of alignment from html

+todo : custom python hack was written, to make 'phylip' and 'mase' alignments

+## 2) Rough estimation of tree from alignment

 Use the [phyml online form](http://www.atgc-montpellier.fr/phyml/) to roughly construct a phylogenetic tree for which the branch length units are nucleotide substitution events per site.